 The School of Public Policy hosts a range of professional development events throughout the academic year.
 These co-curricular activities are intended to provide both career-oriented professional preparation in areas such as job search strategies, career development, and networking as well as hands-on opportunities to interact with leading scholars and practitioners in the field of public policy.

 Professional Development Procedures and Requirements

-It is the student's responsibility to follow the procedures below to satisfy the professional development requirement.
-Students should monitor their "To Do" items in WaveNet to track progress toward completion.
+It is the student's responsibility to follow the procedures below and those distributed by the director of career services to satisfy the professional development requirement.